ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 # Home

+!!! warning
+    This model uses components and science configurations from the UK Met Office (UKMO), and as such are license restricted.
+This means the associated repositories are required to be private.
+If you would like to be granted access to these repositories, please get in touch **where?**.

 Welcome to the documentation for the [ACCESS-AM3 model configurations](https://github.com/ACCESS-NRI/access-am3-configs)!

 ## ACCESS-AM3 Documentation Overview

-See the navigation links on the left.
-Some reading tips, see:
+The documentation in split into 4 main sections, which also have navigation links in the left sidebar:

  - [Contributing](/contributing)
  - [Inputs](/inputs/Forcing-data-models)